Bharath09022002/200k-salaray/README.md

-# Most Common Words Finder
+# Boston Top Earners

-This project analyzes a given text to identify the most frequently occurring words, ignoring punctuation and case sensitivity.
-The results are dynamically displayed on a web page.
+This project processes a dataset of individuals from Boston to identify and display the top earners based on their salaries.
+It is implemented using JavaScript and utilizes the HTML DOM for displaying the results dynamically.

 ## Demo